hamlet-io/docker-hamlet/README.md

 #### ```hamletio/hamlet:<version>```

-This is our base docker image which includes all the requirements for running hamlet and basic build tooling.
+This is our base docker image which includes all the requirements for running hamlet and build tooling.
 This image can be used as a general purpose CI image
 The image also includes common application runtimes for application builds

 - python (pyenv for version management)